xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 Now, let's consider the scale systems and line cards with Jericho ASICs:

-The eTCAM is a 80bit memory and in normal condition we use it in two blocks of 40bit to double the capacity.
+The eTCAM is a 80bit memory and in normal condition we use it in two blocks of 40 bits to double the capacity.
 The first access being performed on the first half and the second access in the pipeline being done on the second half.

 ![double-cap.jpg]({{site.baseurl}}/images/double-cap.jpg)

-With URPF we need these two acceses to check source and destination, it's no longer possible to use the double capacity mode that needs to be disabled.
+With URPF, we need these two accesses to check source and destination, it's no longer possible to use the double capacity mode: it needs to be disabled.

 ![double-cap-disabled.jpg]({{site.baseurl}}/images/double-cap-disabled.jpg)